Selling a business starts with an accurate valuation

 Discounted Cash Flow Method

-The Discounted Cash Flow (DCF) method is the same as the Earnings Multiplier.
+The Discounted Cash Flow (DCF) method is equivalent to the Earnings Multiplier.
 Still, it takes inflation into account and projects the business’s future earnings to suggest its current value.
-Inflation will affect a company’s value, so this is a more specific depiction of a company’s future value.
+Inflation will impact a company’s value, making this a more precise representation of a company’s future value.

 Times Revenue Method

-For businesses with significant revenue streams for their market, this might be one of the methods of finding the value of the business.
-It is typically used only by companies with a large gross revenue, say over $50 million per year, or a publicly traded company.
+For businesses with significant revenue streams in their market, this may be one of the methods for determining the business’s value.
+It is typically used only by companies with a considerable gross revenue, say over $50 million per year, or a publicly traded company.
 A business does not typically use it in the Lower Middle Market or Main Street.

-The calculation in this method is to take revenue during a certain period (one year, six months) and multiply that by various market factors.
+The calculation in this method involves multiplying the revenue for a specific period (one year or six months) by various market factors.
 After these calculations, you will have a value based on your revenue (i.e., 5X revenue or 0.5X revenue).

 The Book Value

 The book value of your company is one of the more straightforward methods for finding business value.
-You can find it by subtracting your total liabilities from the company’s assets.
-Hopefully, this method is not used to calculate the value of your business, as this valuation method does not take into account the goodwill your business should have generated.
+You can find it by subtracting the company’s total liabilities from its assets.
+Hopefully, this method is not used to calculate the value of your business, as it does not take into account the goodwill your business should have generated.

 Liquidation Value

-This is one of the most cut-throat ways to evaluate a business and, once again, not a valuation method you want to be used in your business valuation.
+This is one of the most cut-throat ways to evaluate a business, and, once again, it is not a valuation method you want to use in your business valuation.
 A business typically uses this method when it is shutting down and closing its doors.
-After all the assets of the business have been valued and liquidated, the business close.
+After all the business’s assets have been valued and liquidated, the business closes.

 Ready your Small Business for Sale

-Before you begin your business valuation, bear in mind that with time, the value will no longer be accepted as the business gross revenue and /or expenses will change.
-Doing things like getting your financial statements in order, understanding your profitability, and going through consultation with Andrew Rogerson, California certified business broker can all add value.
+Before you begin your business valuation, keep in mind that over time, the value may no longer be accurate, as the business’s gross revenue and/or expenses are likely to change.
+Taking steps such as getting your financial statements in order, understanding your profitability, and consulting with Andrew Rogerson, a California-certified business broker, can all add value.

 Final Take

-As you can see, the process of valuing and then selling a small business is very involved.
+As you can see, the process of valuing and then selling a small business is a complex and involved one.
 The best solution is to hire a business broker to help make the transition as smooth as possible.
-They’ll also help you sell and exit your small business successfully so you can leave your company privately with no drama or complications and, most important of all, move onto the next phase of your life.
+They’ll also help you sell and exit your small business successfully so you can leave your company privately with no drama or complications and, most important of all, move on to the next phase of your life.

 Get started with understanding the 7 steps in valuing your small business.